vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 {{ image(path="reddi-co_authorship.png", class="inset", caption="Mr. Model, don't attribute yourself as the author!") }}

-When faced with a moral quandry about authorship, it is best to ask the model.
+When faced with a moral quandary about authorship, it is best to ask the model.
 The model's opinion is on [Reddi's syllabus](https://harvard-edge.github.io/cs249r_fall2025/course/syllabus/) of course.

 {{ image(path="reddi-syllabus_authorship.png", class="content", caption="**Transparent attribution**: When AI significantly contributes, acknowledge it.
 How about it Reddi?") }}